MDMCproject/MDMC/README.md

 This software was created to test a new algorithm for fitting/optimising Potential Energy (PE) parameters against dynamical information such as S(q,omega) and S(q,t).

-A zip file containing Windows executable, user manual, scripts for plotting, example MDMC job files and Argon test data are available for download from https://github.com/MDMCproject/MDMC/releases.
+A zip file containing Windows executable, user manual, scripts for plotting, example MDMC job files and Argon test data is available for download from https://github.com/MDMCproject/MDMC/releases.

 Documentation related to and referenced to in the code can be found in source code directory doc.